aridjayarecipes/cutesrecipes.web.app/content/post/1969-easiest-way-to-prepare-any-night-of-the-week-stuffed-grape-leaves-with-oil.md

 - "Then chop them all and drain them in a fine filter. after that, add them to the rice"
 - "Add lemon juice and pomegranate molasses, spices and olive oil to the filling then mix them very well"
 - "On a solid board spread the grape leaves and add 1tsp filling on top and wrap starting from sides then cylindrical shape (like sandwish)"
-- "Squeeze well while wrapping so that the rice won't come out during cooking"
+- "Squeeze well while wrapping so that the rice won&#39;t come out during cooking"
 - "Repeat the procedure on all grape leaves"
 - "Wash the potatoes and tomatoes and cut them in circles place them in bottom of cooking pot"
 - "Add the wrapped grape leaves press tightly next to each other in a circular way"